 Rex is a medium-sized town located in the state of Georgia.
 With a population of 19,871 people and two constituent neighborhoods, Rex is the 46th largest community in Georgia.

 Rex is a very ethnically-diverse town.
 The people who call Rex home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rex residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Rex include Irish, English, German, and Scottish.
+Important ancestries of people in Rex include English, Scottish, Irish, and Jamaican.

 The most common language spoken in Rex is English.
 Other important languages spoken here include Spanish and Vietnamese.